 Top 6 Things to Do in Bend Oregon — Outdoor Adventures and Tours

 As one of the top travel destinations in Oregon, it can be easy to get overwhelmed with the number of options of things to do in and around Bend.
 One of the best aspects of Bend is it’s geographic location and the diversity in landscape this lends.
 As the Cascade Mountains meet the High Desert in Central Oregon, a diverse and dramatic landscape beckons to be explored.
-From hiking, rock-climbing, skiing and snowboarding, camping and whitewater rafting, there are tons of tour options to explore for the adventurous soul.
+Whether you’re looking for the perfect outdoor activities in Bend or you’re into exploring the variety of things to do around Bend, the region offers endless options to satisfy your adventure cravings.
+From hiking, rock-climbing, skiing, snowboarding, camping, and whitewater rafting, there are tons of tour options to explore for the adventurous soul.

 Here are the top things to do in Bend from a local: